 - Icons featuring English characters don’t need to be mirrored, but should be localized.

 - The semantics of icons should be considered, with special focus placed on cultural peculiarities or alternate meanings of symbols being used.
 Potentially problematic icons, such as a piggy bank icon to symbolize thriftiness, a champagne glass to indicate a restaurant, or the OK sign to convey agreement or approval, may be appropriate in LTR sites, but might be inappropriate in RTL ones.
 It’s important to double-check if the icons used are easily understood in each culture they are being displayed in and, sometimes, this can only be done with the help of a native speaker.

 Not only do images make a website visually attractive, but they also convey a certain idea.
 Choosing an image requires appropriate selection, taking into account cultural peculiarities when it comes to perception.

 Banners for the Arabic version of a website can be mirrored, but best practices recommend selecting individual images for each version of a website instead.
-Simply reflecting a horizontal image may result in distorted display when switching between LTR and RTL versions of the website.
+Simply reflecting a horizontal image may result in a distorted display when switching between LTR and RTL versions of the website.

 Not all interface elements need to be mirrored.
 Below is a comprehensive overview of elements that may be found in a website’s layout and whether or not these should be mirrored in RTL projects.